Lutz Dietzold, CEO of the German Design Council, on sustainable design

 As the sponsor of the "German Design Award" and the"ICONIC AWARDS: Innovative Interior", you continuously observe upcoming trends in the design world.
 Which ones can you currently identify?

-We recognize a whole range of trends that take up the global megatrends - climate change, digitization, population growth - but also the latest challenges posed by the pandemic.
+We recognize a whole range of tendencies that take up the global megatrends - climate change, digitization, population growth - but also the recent challenges of the pandemic.
 We see great innovations in the field of medical technology, but also in the field of automated solutions.

-In the course of the corona pandemic, the focus has also shifted more strongly to one's own living space.
-Flexible home office solutions are on the rise, as are ideas for moments of adventure and enjoyment in the bathroom or outdoors.
-Whether custom-made or modular furniture, products can often be individually designed in terms of color, shape and material.
-Overall, a return to more simplicity can be observed, which forms the counterpoint to the increasing complexity of the digital world of work.
+In the course of the corona pandemic, the focus has also shifted more to one's own living environment.
+Flexible home office solutions are on the rise, as are ideas for moments of adventure and enjoyment in the bathroom or outdoor area.
+Be it made-to-measure or modular furniture, products can often be designed individually in terms of colour, shape and material.
+Overall, a return to more simplicity can be observed, which forms the counterpoint to the increasing complexity of the digital working world.

-Innovations in the field of natural or high-tech materials are not always visible at first glance, but they also contribute to completely new effects, but also to more sustainable production processes.
+Not always visible at first glance, innovations in the field of natural or high-tech materials contribute to completely new effects, but also to more sustainable production processes.

 An increasingly important topic in the design area is sustainability.
 Why is this topic more than a trend?